tav-singh/TouristFlickr/README.md

-#Information Visualization Group 8
+# Information Visualization Group 8

-##Progress Report
+## Progress Report

-Progress report on the Information Visualization Project

-Week 1:
+### Week 1

-Week 2:
+### Week 2

 Decided to work on visual analytics on the flickr dataset

-Week 3:
+### Week 3

 Discussed the on how the visualization would roughly look like and how the flow of user interactions will be. fill with discussion results

 Split work into 3 different parts.

-Model for learning user preference (Leyu)
+1. Model for learning user preference (Leyu)

-Divide the photos into groups and calculate the popularity score of each photo for each group.
+...Divide the photos into groups and calculate the popularity score of each photo for each group.
 The popularity score is calculated based on the number of comments and views, which can be later changed according to the user preferences.
 Not sure if we need to calculate a new popularity score for places that have multiple photos that belong to multiple groups.

-Finding new datasets to link and analyzing/preprocessing data (Gamma & Tavneet)
+2. Finding new datasets to link and analyzing/preprocessing data (Gamma & Tavneet)

 Found 2 datasets that we can potentially use for this project.
 One has the living expenses for cities acrros the world and another has data on what we can possibly use to calculate crime index/safety level.
 The datasets are pretty much straightforward and do not need any analysis.